 In a business environment which challenges the ability of organisations to successfully expand, frontier markets may offer growth and potentially compelling investment opportunities that satisfy investor demand.
 However, it should be recognised that high risks are attached to entering these markets.
-A plethora of concerns exist including the heightened security risks such as terrorism and inadequate security provisions, adopted business practices, working conditions, market liquidity and overall suitability for investors.
+A plethora of concerns exist including heightened security risks and inadequate security provisions, adopted business practices, working conditions, market liquidity and overall suitability for investors.
 Countries have their own systemic challenges, ranging from potentially incapable governments to disparate social structures.
-Time spent on investigating business opportunities thoroughly can therefore save you time, money, mitigate the risks to the reputation of your organisation posed by potential human rights violations observed in some locations and crucially keep your employees safe.
+Time spent on investigating business opportunities thoroughly can therefore save you time, money, mitigate the risks to the reputation of your organisation and crucially keep your employees safe.

 Our business intelligence solutions team collect, process, analyze, and present business information, which supports you to make better business decisions, in response to identified enterprise risks.
 This can include detailed open-source intelligence (OSINT) gathering, social network mapping, deep web dives, due diligence reports on businesses prior to potential acquisitions, reports on potential markets or Agents within a particular region.